jcvbarbosa/github-slideshow/_posts/0000-01-02-jcvbarbosa.md

 layout: slide
 title: "Welcome to our training slide!"
 ---
-This is my change on this file!
+This is my new Change on old file!
 Use the left arrow to go back!